CENTER FOR STRONG FAMILIES

 In 2016, Sound Outreach and Goodwill were the first two partners to be selected for CSFs.
 Sound Outreach serves as the lead organization for a Center that will incorporate multiple partners in the Hilltop area.
 Other providers include Bates Technical College, Tacoma Urban League, Tacoma Housing Authority, and Northwest Leadership Foundation, among others.
 Goodwill leads the Milgard Work Opportunity Center and serves as a single provider.

 Funding for this work has been provided in part by a recent grant from State Farm to Local Initiatives Support Corporation (LISC), $200,000 of which will support efforts in Tacoma.
-Additional funding has also been provided by City of Tacoma, CHI Franciscan Health, MultiCare Health System, Washington State Employees Credit Union, Weyerhaeuser and Commencement Bank.
+Additional funding has also been provided by City of Tacoma, Pierce County, Workforce Central, The Bamford Foundation, CHI Franciscan Health, MultiCare Health System, Washington State Employees Credit Union, Weyerhaeuser and Commencement Bank.

 WANT TO HELP?